steephengeorge/steephengeorge.github.io/about.md

 I was born and brought up in a small beautiful village called Krishnankotta, Kerala, India surrounded by backwater.
 We used to cross a river and walk miles every day to school.
-Some days high waves in the backwater wet our shorts on the way, heavy rain shatters our umbrella.
+Some days high waves in the river wet our shorts on the way, heavy rain shatters our umbrella.
 During summer days, we played cricket and soccer.